InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 This analysis is related to the centralization of the development and attracting and retaining new developers.
-When aiming at incrementing the number of participants in the inner source ecosystem, trusted committers and mentors are key in this new process.
+When aiming at incrementing the number of participants in the InnerSource ecosystem, trusted committers and mentors are key in this new process.
 Trusted committers as they are the core reviewers of the project and well known developers.
 And those trusted committers may be the ones acting as mentors.
 Mentorship should